Your Most Common Auto Painting Questions Answered:

 Answer: The following car painting tips are very valuable as this is an important part of auto painting to understand and get right.
 Our best advice to learn how to use an automotive paint spray gun would be to watch & learn How to Paint a Car – The VIP Course.
 With over 70 HOURS of step-by-step videos to help and guide you to your auto painting success!

-The VIP Membership Course shows you on-screen how to correctly use paint spray guns, especially in relation to the surface being painted.
+The Learn Auto Body And Paint VIP Membership Course shows you on-screen how to correctly use paint spray guns, especially in relation to the surface being painted.
 This is extremely important if you want to achieve a PRO paint finish.

 Some paint companies recommend specific paint spray gun setups for applying their products with.
 This would indicate a specific fluid tip and air cap that should be used with the particular paint product that would be available from the dealer of the paint spray gun.

 This is a great reason why you should purchase your paint spray gun from a paint supply store instead of from a tool store that sells a variety of tools without servicing any of them.

 These settings are available from information sheets and application guidelines or from your auto paint supply store worker.

 For further information on how to setup a paint spray gun, please refer to The VIP Membership Club.

 For risk of repeating ourselves, we recommend you take a look at our “Auto Painting Tips” newsletter archive and issues 02 03 on Paint Spray Guns.